jwds1978/jwds1978.github.io/freelance.md

     </ul>
   </li>
   <li>
-    <span style="font-weight: bolder;">PC Design:</span>&nbsp; Require a PC for business and/or personal use, but don't have the skill required to build it
+    <span style="font-weight: bolder;"><abbr title="Personal Computer">PC</abbr> Design:</span>&nbsp; Require a <abbr title="Personal Computer">PC</abbr> for
-    yourself?&nbsp; James can save you the time and hassle of research and compatibility testing; designing a functional PC, based on what you need and/or want.
+    business and/or personal use, but don't have the skill required to build it yourself?&nbsp; James can save you the time and hassle of research and compatibility testing; designing a functional <abbr title="Personal Computer">PC</abbr>, based on what you need and/or want.
     <ul>
       <li>
         $37 CAD